Psalm 47 - All ye the peoples, Clap the hand!

 ).
 How could this be?
 I think they saw that since he was blessed in taking care of the Ark, he was made a Kohathite by divine inspiration by the High Priest.

 Why are the gentile and Jewish Christians singing about this event?
-I think it is because it is a figure of the future event to come, when the times of the gentiles ends, and God's testimony is returned to Jerusalem from being with gentiles during the gentiles.
+I think it is because it is a figure of the future event to come, when the times of the gentiles ends, and God's testimony is returned to Jerusalem from being with gentiles during the times of the gentiles.
 This will be a wonderful celebration (Rom 11:15

 - 4 times "Sing psalms" in 1 verse!